joojaa7/webProject/README.md

 The application is a restaurants' web page, intended to be used by both customers and staff of the restaurant.

-After entering the page a user can
+After entering the page a user can browse the menus for different days.

+User can click the register button to create an account and log in.

-Once logged in, the user
+Once logged in, the user can add items to the shopping cart and choose 'checkout' to finalize the purchase.

+The logged in user can also set and manage their profile picture, update contact information, view their ordery history and delete their account.

+The staff of the restaurant will be granted the admin role, with access to additional features:

+- Manage table reservations
+- Add and remove burgers
+- Add menus to different dates
+- Manage pending orders
+- Post special offers that will be displayed on the main page